-Smiths Falls Railway Station (Canadian Northern) National Historic Site of Canada is located on the west edge of Smiths Falls off William West or Perth St. It is a custom-designed brick station with a Chateauesque flavor that features a distinctive turret and polygonal waiting room.
+Smiths Falls Railway Station (Canadian Northern) National Historic Site of Canada is located on the west edge of Smiths Falls off William West.
+It is a custom-designed brick station with a Chateauesque flavor that features a distinctive turret and polygonal waiting room.
 It operated as a railway station from 1914 to 1979.
 In 1983, it became the Smiths Falls Railway Museum.
 The official recognition refers to the railway station building on its footprint as of 1983, including the Express Room.

 Smiths Falls Railway Station (Canadian Northern) was designated a national historic site of Canada in 1983 because: